kazaamjt/Eikobot/docs/quickstarts/scenario_1/scenario_1.md

 although everything should deploy correctly.
 This process might take a while, depenging on the speed of the remote machines internet and/or it's disks and CPU.

+## Step 2: configuring Docker

+Next we'll configure docker so we can access it over HTTP.
+Using HTTP will be easier as the responses will be structured json, rather than CLI responses we have to manually parse ourselves.